Digital-Preservation-Finland/interfaces-workshop/README.rst

 ------------------------------------

 For this workshop, a test server is set up containing test data.
-This test server will only be open during the course of the workshop, but the example commands and scripts in this repository can be configured to work with real servers and credentials.
+This test server will only be open during the workshop, but the example commands and scripts in this repository can be configured to work with real servers and credentials.